 - Change your passwords.
 Your computer, financial institutions, your Norton Account, and any other password-protected websites that you visit should be updated.

 - Run a Full System Scan for viruses on your computer.

-- Use Norton Power Eraser, which uses a more intensive method to scan your computer in order to detect more complex threats that a traditional antivirus program can’t detect.
+- Use Norton Power Eraser to scan your computer.
+It can help detect more complex threats than a traditional antivirus program may be able to.